MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 # Integrate a model into your app with Windows ML

-> [!WARNING]
+> [!NOTE]
 > Windows ML is a **pre-released** product which may be substantially modified before it’s commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 >
-> To try out the pre-released Windows ML, you'll need the [Windows 10 Insider Preview Build](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) (Build 17728 or higher) and the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) (Build 17723 or higher).
+> To try out the pre-released Windows ML, you'll need the [Windows 10 Insider Preview](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) (Build 17728 or higher) and the [Windows 10 SDK](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK) (Build 17723 or higher).

-In this guide, we'll cover how to use Windows ML to integrate a model into your Windows app.
+In this guide, we'll cover how to use the Windows ML APIs to integrate a model into your Windows app.
 Alternatively, if you'd like to use Windows ML's automatic code generator, check out [mlgen](mlgen.md).

 > **Important APIs**: [Windows.AI.MachineLearning](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning)